nulib/treetop-discovery/README.md

 **Required AWS Permissions:**
 This deployment requires Administrator permissions or a custom policy with extensive permissions across S3, RDS, Lambda, Step Functions, Bedrock, Cognito, API Gateway, Amplify, ECS, and IAM.

+**AWS Credentials Setup:**
+- Ensure your AWS CLI is configured with valid credentials (`aws configure` or AWS SSO)
+- For AWS SSO users: Refresh credentials if you get "invalid security token" errors
+- The deployment process can take 15-30 minutes, so ensure your session won't expire mid-deployment

 #### CloudFormation Stack Outputs